k88hudson/git-flight-rules/README.md

 * [GitExtensions](https://github.com/gitextensions/gitextensions) - a shell extension, a Visual Studio 2010-2015 plugin and a standalone Git repository tool.
 * [Fork](https://git-fork.com/) - a fast and friendly git client for Mac (beta)
 * [gmaster](https://gmaster.io/) - a git client for Windows that has 3-way merge, analyze refactors, semantic diff and merge (beta)

+## Code Quality

+* [Git Cop](https://github.com/bkuhlmann/git-cop) - Enforces Git rebase workflow with consistent Git commits for a clean and easy to read/debug project history.
+Can be used as a Git Hook, part of Continuous Integration, and/or both.